Back to Blog

 Affordability Calculator

-An affordability calculator works in reverse: the user inputs their monthly income, existing EMI obligations, and preferred down payment, and the app shows the maximum property price they can afford.
-This helps users set realistic budget expectations before they start searching and reduces the frustration of falling in love with properties beyond their means.
+An affordability calculator works in reverse.
+The user enters monthly income, existing EMI obligations, and preferred down payment.
+The app then shows the maximum property price they can afford.
+This sets realistic expectations early, so buyers do not fall for a property beyond their budget.

 Stamp Duty and Registration Cost Calculator

 Stamp duty and registration charges vary by state and can add 5 to 8 percent to the property cost.
-Your app should calculate these charges based on the property location and value, including any applicable exemptions such as reduced rates for women buyers in some states.
+Your app should calculate these charges by location and value, including exemptions like reduced rates for women buyers in some states.
 Include GST calculations for under-construction properties.

 Rental Yield Calculator

-For investors, provide a rental yield calculator that computes gross and net rental yield based on property price, expected rent, maintenance costs, and vacancy assumptions.
-Compare yields across different properties and localities to help investors make informed decisions.
+For investors, add a rental yield calculator.
+It should compute gross and net yield from property price, expected rent, maintenance costs, and vacancy assumptions.
+Let users compare yields across different properties and localities.

 Price Trend Analysis

-Display historical price data for localities and property types as interactive charts.
-Show price per square foot trends over the past 2 to 5 years, compare nearby localities, and indicate whether prices are trending up, down, or stable.
-This data builds user confidence in their investment decisions and increases trust in your platform.
+Show historical price data for localities and property types as interactive charts.
+Display price-per-square-foot trends over the past 2 to 5 years.
+Compare nearby localities and flag whether prices are rising, falling, or stable.
+This builds user confidence and increases trust in your platform.

 Must-Have Features: RERA Compliance

-• RERA registration display: Every project listed on your app must display its RERA registration number prominently.
-The app should validate RERA numbers against state RERA authority databases where APIs are available.
+• RERA registration display: Every listed project must show its RERA registration number clearly.
+Validate numbers against state RERA authority databases where an API is available.

-• Carpet area standardization: All area measurements should follow RERA's definition of carpet area, which excludes common areas, walls, and utility spaces.
-This prevents the misleading area claims that were common before RERA.
+• Carpet area standardization: Use RERA's definition of carpet area, which excludes common areas, walls, and utility spaces.
+This stops the misleading area claims that were common before RERA.

-• Project timeline tracking: Display the RERA-registered completion date and current construction progress.
-Some state RERA authorities provide construction update data through their portals, which can be integrated.
+• Project timeline tracking: Show the RERA-registered completion date and current construction progress.
+Some state authorities offer construction update data you can integrate.

-• Builder compliance history: Show whether the builder has any RERA complaints or violations on record.
-This information is available on state RERA authority websites and adds significant trust to your platform.
+• Builder compliance history: Show any RERA complaints or violations on record.
+This data is public on state RERA authority websites and builds real trust.

-• Advertising compliance: Ensure that all property descriptions and promotional content on your app comply with RERA advertising guidelines, which prohibit misleading claims about amenities, dimensions, and completion timelines.
+• Advertising compliance: Make sure listings and promotional content follow RERA advertising guidelines, which ban misleading claims about amenities, dimensions, and completion timelines.

 Must-Have Features: Communication and Transaction